The Invention of Hugo Cabret

-The Invention of Hugo Cabret is a children's historical fiction book written and illustrated by Brian Selznick.
-It was published by Scholastic.
-It takes place in France as a young boy finds his purpose.
+The Invention of Hugo Cabret is a children's historical fiction book written and illustrated by Brian Selznick and published by Scholastic.
 The hardcover edition was released on January 30, 2007, and the paperback edition was released on June 2, 2008.
 With 284 pictures between the book's 533 pages, the book depends as much on its pictures as it does on the words.
 Selznick himself has described the book as "not exactly a novel, not quite a picture book, not really a graphic novel, or a flip book or a movie, but a combination of all these things".

-The book won the 2008 Caldecott Medal, the first novel to do so, as the Caldecott Medal is for picture books, and was adapted by Martin Scorsese as the 2011 film Hugo.
+The book received positive reviews, with praise for its illustrations and plot.
+It won the 2008 Caldecott Medal, the first novel to do so, as the Caldecott Medal is for picture books, and was adapted by Martin Scorsese as the 2011 film Hugo.

 The book's primary inspiration is the true story of turn-of-the-century French pioneer filmmaker Georges Méliès, his surviving films, and his collection of mechanical, wind-up figures called automata.
-Selznick decided to add an Automaton to the storyline after reading Gaby Wood's 2007 book Edison's Eve, which tells the story of Edison's attempt to create a talking wind-up doll.
+Selznick decided to add an Automaton to the storyline after reading Gaby Wood's 2003 book Edison's Eve, which tells the story of Edison's attempt to create a talking wind-up doll.
 Méliès owned a set of automata, which were sold to a museum but lay forgotten in an attic for decades.
 Eventually, when someone re-discovered them, they had been ruined by rainwater.
 At the end of his life, Méliès was destitute, even as his films were screening widely in the United States.
 He sold toys from a booth in a Paris railway station, which provides the setting of the story.
 Selznick drew Méliès's real door in the book, as well as real columns and other details from the Montparnasse railway station in Paris, France.

 Plot

 Before story events

 In 1930s Paris, young Hugo Cabret and his father repair an automaton at the museum where his father works.
 When Hugo's father dies in a fire, his uncle brings him to live and work at the train station maintaining the clocks.
 His uncle disappears, and Hugo keeps the clocks running by himself, living inside the station walls and stealing food from the shops.
-He rescues the automaton from the burnt museum in hopes of restoring it.
+One day, he rescues the automaton from the burnt museum in hopes of restoring it.

 Later, he discovers a keyhole in the shape of a heart, and works on finding the key.